 The odds market adds another layer.
 Books price not only the player's finishing quality, but also how likely his team is to reach the knockout rounds and keep feeding him chances in extra matches.

-That is why the shortest prices almost always belong to elite scorers playing for title contenders.
 The market is effectively pricing goals and tournament length at the same time.

 Kylian Mbappe